winbench/apps-default/apps.md

 You can stop the MySQL server by running `mysql_stop` in the _Bench_ shell.
 The initial password for _root_ is `bench`.

+**Warning:** _It is not advised to install a MySQL server with a MariaDB server side-by-side in the same Bench environment because the executables (e.g. `mysqld.exe`) are named the same._

 * ID: `Bench.MySQL`
 * Tags:
     + cli